 Be careful about products in the market which are sold as “stackable” when they merely offer a single user interface, or central management interface, for getting to each individual switch unit.
 This approach is not stackable, but really “clustering”.
 You still have to configure every feature such as ACLs, QoS, Port mirroring, and more individually on each switch.

 There are other advantages of true stacking as well.
 You can connect the stack members in a ring such that, if a port or cable fails, the stack will automatically route around that failure, many times at microsecond speeds.
-You can also add or subtract stack members and have it automatically recognised and added into the stack.
+You can also add or subtract stack members and have it automatically recognized and added into the stack.

 Our resources are here to help you understand the security landscape and choose technologies to help safeguard your business.